threefoldfoundation/threefold_data/content/blog/project_comparison_2_akash/project_comparison_2_akash.md

 category: [foundation]
 image: ./project_comparison_2_akash.png
 image_caption: Akash & how it compares to ThreeFold
 excerpt: This post is the second one in a series to explore fellow projects and their solutions with regards to what they share with ThreeFold but also where we differ.
 Follow me on my journey through the space.
-This time, we're looking Akash!
+This time, we're looking into Akash!
 authors: [hannah_cordes]
 created: 2021-10-05
 ---